ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

-During takeoff the wings will be held level to within :ref:`LEVEL_ROLL_LIMIT <LEVEL_ROLL_LIMIT>` degrees.
+During takeoff the wings will be held level to within :ref:`LEVEL_ROLL_LIMIT <LEVEL_ROLL_LIMIT>` degrees until 5 meters of altitude is reached, gradually allowing more roll until the normal :ref:`LIM_ROLL_CD<LIM_ROLL_CD>` limit is allowed once 15 meters of altitude is reached.
 This prevents a sharp roll from causing the wings to hit the runway for ground takeoffs.

 Note that the takeoff direction is set from the direction the plane is